Low carb beef empanadas with dip

 - In a mixing bowl, whisk to combine almond flour, baking powder, cream of tartar, and xanthan gum.

 - Using the hook attachment of a mixer, knead until it has become a smooth ball of dough (about 2 minutes).

 - Remove from the mixer, wrap in plastic film and let it rest in the refrigerator for an hour.

-- Once the dough is chilled, remove from the refrigerator, cut them into pieces and form each piece into a ball.
+- Once the dough is chilled, remove it from the refrigerator, cut them into pieces, and form each piece into a ball.

 - Press each ball between two pieces of parchment paper using a cutting board (or extend using a rolling pin) to make a flat disc that is 5” (13 cm) in diameter.

 - Peel off the top layer of paper and reuse for the other balls, leaving the discs on the bottom paper.
 The dough is softer and more delicate than the traditional empanadas dough, so you have to handle it with a bit more care.
 Set the discs aside.

 - Split the remaining egg into yolk and white.
 Set the white aside.
 Whisk the yolk and heavy cream together.
 Set it aside too.

 - To fill the empanadas, scoop a tablespoon of the filling into the center of each of the dough discs.

 - Fold each over, using help from the parchment paper, to form a half-moon.
 Press the edges to seal.
-You have to be delicate handling these and may need to gently fix any cracks in the dough.
+You have to be delicate in handling these and may need to gently fix any cracks in the dough.
 Don’t worry though, the empanadas will need to have some holes to let the steam out.

 - Once they are all assembled, pierce once in the center with a toothpick.
 Paint each with the egg/cream wash.